azukauteh/Azukauteh/README.md

-# Hello, how are you doing today? 👋 .
-I hope you
+# How are you doing today? 🙂

-Passionate Software Engineer, dedicated to advancing my skills and contributing to the tech community.
-With a strong foundation in software development and networking, I aim to bring innovation to the digital landscape.
+Enthusiastic software developer committed to improving my abilities and giving back to the tech community.
+With a solid background in coding and networking, I strive to bring new ideas to the digital world!.

 ## About Me :